 Our demand generation team mapped out a comprehensive email campaign to assess who was attending Content Marketing World, and then nurtured those leads.
 Nurturing emails announced updates about our participation, which kept Content Marketing Platform top-of-mind and helped drive traffic to our booth.

 Our team also incorporated #ThinkContent University, our online content marketing training course, into the campaign.
 In order to have attendees raise their hands and say, “Yes, I’m attending the conference,” we offered them free online access codes to #ThinkContent University.
 In order to claim these codes, attendees had to pre-register and then stop by our booth to claim them on a physical voucher.

 Our social media team also played a huge part in pre- and on-the-ground event promotions.
 Leading up to the conference, we ran a campaign calling attention to our presence at the conference.
-We also sent a Welcome employee to the conference specifically to focus on our social media and content creation.
+We also sent a Content Marketing Platform employee to the conference specifically to focus on our social media and content creation.
 We were all over Twitter and Instagram, and were able to share key takeaways from the conference in live time!

 Throughout the event, we also had another social media team member answering questions that came to our account from attendees.
 Our social media manager also give our on-the-ground team a heads up when potential leads said they’d be stopping by the booth.